Azure-Samples/azure-cache-redis-samples/tutorial/output-cache-open-ai/README.md

 # .NET 8 Web Application with Redis Output Caching and Azure Open AI

 ## Overview
-This repository contains sample code for an AI image generation web application.
+This folder contains sample code for an AI image generation web application.
 It calls into Azure Open AI DallE to generate images based on user prompt.
 There are two features the sample highlights:
 * It allows responses from the /cached/ endpoint to be saved in Azure Cache for Redis through the [IOutputCache() abstraction](https://learn.microsoft.com/aspnet/core/performance/caching/output?preserve-view=true&view=aspnetcore-8.0#cache-storage).
 * It uses semantic caching to cache responses from similar prompts using the [Redis OM for .NET](https://github.com/redis/redis-om-dotnet)